pupilfirst/wd201-scripts/todo-user-interface/interface-for-listing-to-dos/README.md

   <h5>Remaining</h5>
 </div>
 ```
-Next, for every group we will create a list of To-Dos.
+Next, for every group, we will create a list of To-Dos.
 And for that we will use `<ul>`.
 ```html
 <h5>Due Today</h5>
 <ul class="list-none pl-4">